 Priority for bursary funding will be awarded in the following order:

-If funds are remaining after June 24, bursaries will be offered to employees of BC school districts who are not certified teachers, but who have regular contact with students in French programs.
+If funds remain after June 21, 2019, bursaries will be offered to employees of BC school districts who are not certified teachers, but who have regular contact with students in French programs.

-Step 1: Not necessary for waitlist applicants.
-Pay the $300 administration fee.
-This administration fee is only refundable if the bursary application is denied or upon completion of the French Summer Institute.
+Step 1: Pay the $300 administration fee.
+This administration fee is only refundable if the bursary application is denied or upon completion of a French Summer Institute.
 Please make note of the invoice number for your application.

 Step 2: Complete and submit the bursary application form indicating which program you would like to take and your level.
-You do not need to register for the program separately.
+You will be registered automatically into the French Summer Institute you choose through this application process.

 - BC Teaching Certificates or Letters of Permission will be confirmed with the Find a Teacher database on the Teacher Regulation Branch website.